Jethet/wiki-hh/Markdown.md

 Blockquotes can be nested.
 Add a >> in front of the paragraph you want to nest.

 **Inline code:**
-Use backticks around the code: I think you should use an addr element here
-instead will become: I think you should use an `<addr>` element here instead.
+Use backticks around the code: 'I think you should use an addr element here' will become:  'I think you should use an `<addr>` element here'.

 **Blocks of code:**
-Use three backticks around the code:
+Use three backticks (```) at the start and the end of the code:
 ```
 const myLogger = (req, res, next) => {
   const visitTime = new Date()